 1 | public class SomeClient |

--task would be cancelled if the user of my API canceled the method call.
+This design allowed that the internal Delay-task would be cancelled if the user of my API canceled the method call.
 Nice!
 But it also had some mayor disadvantages:

 - No task will be canceled if either of them finish successfully, which leads to having tasks running in the background for no reason, eating system resources.